nuxeo/nuxeo-drive/docs/support.md

 # Support

-Here is a page where you can see what OS vendor and version we are currently supporting; but also the Python version we are currently using.
+Here is a page where you can see the OS vendors and versions as well as the browsers we are currently supporting; but also the Python version we are currently using.

 ## OS

-List of officialy supported platforms vendors and versions:
+List of officially supported platform vendors and versions:

 - macOS >= 10.4, 64 bits
 - Windows 7, both 32 and 64 bits